Tugcga/Delaunay-Voronoi-Implementations/README.md

 ## What is it

-This repository contains source codes for the article on [Habr](https://habr.com) (non-published) about different methods to build wasm-module from c++, AssemblyScript and Rust.
+This repository contains source codes for the article on [Habr](https://habr.com/ru/post/718874/) about different methods to build wasm-module from c++, AssemblyScript and Rust.
 These modules build the Delaunay triangulation of the plain.
 We use a port of [this](https://github.com/darkskyapp/delaunay-fast) algorithm.

 ## How to build